Developer Interface

 You can create a new Twiddla meeting by means of a simple HTTP POST to

-containing your Twiddla username and password.
+containing your Twiddla username

 Successful requests will return the ID of newly created meeting.
 Failed requests will return -1 along with an error message.
 Regardless, all responses will take the form of plain text, with nary an angle bracket in sight.

-You may encrypt this request via SSL if you'd like, by directing it to https://www.twiddla.com/new.aspx instead.
+You may encrypt this request via SSL if you'd like, by directing it to https://www.twiddla.com/API/CreateMeeting.aspx instead.

 A Create Meeting request may supply the following parameters:

-| http://www.twiddla.com/new.aspx | |
+https://www.twiddla.com/API/CreateMeeting.aspx | |

 username (required)